salacika/DE1SQL/SQL2/README.md

 **Objectives**
-* Understanding the options of altering a db.
+* Understanding the options of altering a db
 * Introdcution to database security
 * Understanding datatypes
 * Exercising database queries